gulam101/Times-Tables-College-Project/README.md

 ### Instructions:

 User can click on the times table from 1 - 12 and it will show them first 10 multiplications within that table.

+### Planned Features:

+I think for this project I would change the interface so that it is large enough to fit all the data on the screen.
+But I don't think I want to change too much for this project because I don't want to remove any of the original code I did for this project back in college.

 ### What I learnt:
 - Improved knowledge on GUI in Windows Standard Form